-A fastidious proofreader, he was soon involved in republication of Churchill classics.
+A fastidious proofreader, he was involved in republication of Churchill classics.
 Together with James Muller, Paul provided new footnotes to new editions of Thoughts and Adventures and Great Contemporaries.
 Our last work together was on that gem of a biography, Churchill: Walking with Destiny, by Andrew Roberts.
 We three shared a thousand emails, scrutinizing every paragraph, arguing arcane details.
-It was a tremendous, educational experience.
-There was no vast Courtenay digital reference at his fingertips; he stored it all in his head.
+It was a tremendous educational experience.
+There was no vast Courtenay digital reference at his fingertips.
+He stored it all in his head.
 He knew where to look for the tiniest fragment of Churchill lore.
-I know Andrew agrees that absent Paul Courtenay, history could not have been served so well.
+I know Andrew agrees that absent Paul Courtenay, history cannot be served so well.

 I will say one personal thing about my friend.
 To any writer, proofreaders and pedants are indispensable.
 But often when working with them, one is conscious of being patronized.
 A few are pernicious snobs whose main purpose is to demonstrate how much they know—and how much you don’t.
 Of course, no book ever existed without errors.
 With Paul Courtenay, one never encountered that attitude.
 He would greet the discovery of an error we’d missed with the same regret as our own.
 But he would never say, “I told you so.”
 (Even if he had told us so.)